CriticalPathTraining/PowerBiDeveloperSamples/README.md

-# PowerBiDeveloperSamples
+# Power BI Developer Samples
-A set of sample projects which demonstrate how to extend the Power BI environment using custom development
+A set of sample projects which demonstrate how to extend the Power BI environment using custom development.